Thomas Levenson

 Thomas Levenson is an American academic, science writer and documentary film-maker.
 As of 2012, he is Professor of Science Writing and director of the graduate program in science writing at the Massachusetts Institute of Technology.
 He has written six books: Ice Time: Climate, Science and Life on Earth; Measure for Measure: A Musical History of Science; Einstein in Berlin; The Hunt for Vulcan: And How Albert Einstein Destroyed a Planet, Discovered Relativity, and Deciphered the Universe (shortlisted for the Royal Society Insight Investment Science Book Prize 2016); Newton and the Counterfeiter and Money for Nothing: The Scientists, Fraudsters, and Corrupt Politicians Who Reinvented Money, Panicked a Nation, and Made the World Rich.

 He also writes articles and reviews for newspapers and magazines.

 Biography

 Levenson's father was Joseph R. Levenson, a professor of history at University of California, Berkeley.

-He earned his bachelor's degree in East Asian Studies from Harvard University.
+He earned his bachelor's degree in History of Science from Harvard University.

 He is married and lives in Massachusetts with his wife and son.